ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 For the Sample Application, we will be using Codecov to measure the code coverage of the tests that are run on the application.

-To use Codecov, you will need to create an account on Codecov and link your GitHub repository to Codecov.
+To use Codecov, you must create an account on Codecov and link your GitHub repository to Codecov.
 Follow [this guide](https://docs.codecov.com/docs/quick-start) to get started with Codecov.

 Make sure to save the Repository Upload Token, as it will be used in the next section to configure the GitHub Actions